-• Student activity card Covers admission to all home extracurricular ever Conference, District or State Contests held at Fo • Future Business Leaders of America National Honor Society \$25.00 \$15.00 • Cheerleading and Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
+Student activity card Covers admission to all home extracurricular events; excluding Conference, District or State Contests held at Fort Calhoun

+• Future Business Leaders of America \$25.00 • National Honor Society \$15.00

+• Cheerleading and Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
 The maximum dollar amount charged by the school district for these items will be \$1,400.00 • Football Students must provide their own football shoes, undergarments, and mouth guards.
-The maximum dollar amount charged by the school district for these items will be \$400.00

-• Golf Students must provide their own golf shoes, undergarments, and clubs.
+The maximum dollar amount charged by the school district for these items will be \$400.00 • Golf Students must provide their own golf shoes, undergarments, and clubs.
 The maximum dollar amount charged by the school district for these items will be \$600.00 • Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
 The maximum dollar amount charged by the school district for these items will be \$200.00 • Track, Volleyball, Wrestling, Cross Country, Basketball Students must provide their own shoes and undergarments.
 The maximum dollar amount charged by the school district for these items will be \$150.00 • SkillsUSA Student must purchase their own jackets.
-The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 • POPP (Pioneers Overcoming Peer Pressure) \$10.00
+The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 • POPP (Pioneers Overcoming Peer Pressure) \$10.00 course in which students receive high school credit or a course being taken as part of an approved accelerated or differentiated curriculum program, the district shall offer the course without charge for tuition, transportation, books, or other fees.
+Students who chose to apply for post-secondary education credit for these courses must pay tuition and all other fees associated with obtaining credits from a post-secondary educational institution.
+The maximum dollar amount of post-secondary education charged by this district shall be \$325.00.

-7. Post-Secondary Education Costs.
+6. Post-Secondary Education Costs.